AKSKL/policies/Community_Guidelines.md

 ---

 ## Advertising
 Do not advertise in our server or to our members.
-Advertising means sending messages or using other features of Discord in a manner designed to promote something that isn't related to the projects of the community.
+Advertising is defined as sending messages or using other features of Discord in a manner designed to promote something other than community-sponsored projects.
+If in doubt, ask a moderator before posting.

 ## Backseat Moderating
 Do not "backseat moderate".
-"Backseat moderating" means acting like or taking on the role of a moderator.
+"Backseat moderating" is defined as acting like or taking on the role of a moderator.

 ## Behavior and Conduct
-Do not disrespect or harass anyone and do not make racist or obscene comments towards other members of the community.
-This includes, but is not limited to, using derogatory or vulgar language in a manner that's intended to disrespect or harass another member.
+Do not disrespect or harass anyone.
+This includes, but isn't limited to, making racist or obscene comments towards other members of the community and using derogatory or vulgar language in a manner that's intended to disrespect or harass another member.

 ## Impersonation
 Do not impersonate any person or group of people.
 Do not act in a manner that's intended to mislead others into believing that you are someone that you are not.

-## Roles
+## Roles and Mentions
 Do not ask for or request a role on our server.
 Additionally, do not mention a role on our server, even if it's mentionable.
 If you are in need of support, you can mention the @Support role, but we ask that you use this wisely.

-## Mentions
-Do not mention roles on the server, even if a role is set as mentionable.
-Do not mention a member excessively.
+Members should not be mentioned excessively.

 ## Bugs
 Do not intentionally exploit bugs or issues with Discord or any of the bots on our server.
 Knowingly exploiting bugs in Discord or any of our bots in order to cause harm will result in a permanent ban from our community.